Justin-Sniesak/AWS-HybridCloud-Prometheus-DataDog-Migration/README.md

 ## IV.
 Repo structure
 ```
 ├── README.md
-├── AWS/                         # Visual documentation of all tasks
 ├── DataDog/                     # Datadog installation and migration from Prometheus
 ├── Docs/                        # OPERATIONS_LOG and diagrams
 ├── EC2/                         # EC2 installation, configuration and other associated items